 Which Websites are Required to be ADA Compliant?

-- Businesses that operate 20 or more weeks per year and have at least 15 full-time employees, or
+- Businesses that operate 20 or more weeks per year

 - Those that fall under the category of “public accommodation”